apache/drill/_docs/getting-started/010-drill-introduction.md

 applications, while still providing the familiarity and ecosystem of ANSI SQL, the industry-standard query language.
 Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.

+## What's New in Apache Drill 1.10

+Drill 1.10 provides the following new features and improvements:

+* Support for the [CREATE TEMPORARY TABLE AS (CTTAS)]({{site.baseurl}}/docs/create-temporary-table-as/) command.
+* A [JDBC connection option]({{site.baseurl}}/docs/using-the-jdbc-driver/#using-the-jdbc-url-format-for-a-direct-drillbit-connection) that improves fault tolerance when connecting directly to a Drill node from a client.
+* The [Web Console]({{site.baseurl}}/docs/identifying-multiple-drill-versions-in-a-cluster) displays the Drill version and additional query profile statistics.
+* Drill implicitly interprets the [INT96]({{site.baseurl}}/docs/parquet-format/#about-int96-support/) timestamp data type in Parquet files.
+* Support for Kerberos authentication between the client and drillbit.

 ## What's New in Apache Drill 1.9